dertuxmalwieder/yaydl/README.md

 ## Currently supported sites

 * YouTube.com
+* Vimeo.com

-* There is an easy way to add more supported sites.
+There is an easy way to add more supported sites, see below for details.

 ## Non-features